renato0307/learning-go/index.md

 1. API error handling
 1. Structured logging

+## Iteration 6 - authentication & authorization
+1. Build an simple OAuth server with Client Credentials Grant Flow
+1. Add authentication to the API
+1. Add authorization to the API

-## Iteration 6 - implementing the CLI
+## Iteration 7 - implementing the CLI
 1. Start the project
 1. Add programming/uuid to the CLI
 1. Add programming/jwtdebugger to the CLI